 Breakfast is served all day and the menu has everything you would expect at a hipster cafe: from Açai Bowl to Shakshuka.
 The coffee also tastes very good.

 The only drawback: the prices are almost European level.
-For two breakfasts and two cappuccino, we paid 950 Baht (over 25 Euros).
+For two breakfasts and two cappuccino, we paid more than 1.000 Baht (over 25 Euros).